facundomoya/eduenroll/README.md

 In progress 🚧

-This project is currently under development as a backend learning exercise.
-Contributions and improvements are welcome.
+This project is currently under development.